LSX-UniWue/non-items-recbole/README.md

 ### 3. Experiments

-We rely on wandb for logging and tracking experiments.
+We rely on wandb for logging and tracking experiments and suggest using it.
 You can create an account at [wandb.ai](https://wandb.ai/).
+Also see the [RecBole](https://recbole.io/docs/user_guide/usage/use_weights_and_biases.html) documentation.

 To login, type `export WANDB_API_KEY=<your_api_key>` and `wandb login` in your terminal.

 ### Model Configs